revoltchat/documentation/docs/stack/bonfire/events.md

 ### ServerMemberJoin

-A user has joined the group.
+A user has joined the server.

 ```json
 {